The following Corporate practice note provides comprehensive and up to date legal information covering:

 This document provides accessible practical guidance and links to more comprehensive content in relation to class 1 transactions undertaken by UK companies with a premium listing.
 It focuses on the main company law and regulatory issues found in the Companies Act 2006 (CA 2006) and the FCA Handbook.

 The Listing Rules in the FCA Handbook contain detailed rules on the action a premium listed company must take when it enters into a transaction which is deemed to be significant due to its size or impact on the listed company.
 These are aimed at ensuring that shareholders are kept fully informed and have the opportunity to vote on significant transactions which may affect their investment in the company.
-The rules relating to transactions by premium listed companies are set out in Chapter 10 of the Listing Rules and are part of the UK’s super equivalent rules over and above the EU minimum requirements for all listed companies.
-They only apply to companies with a premium listing and not to those with a standard listing.
+The rules relating to transactions by premium listed companies are set out in Chapter 10 of the Listing Rules and only apply to companies with a premium listing and not to those with a standard listing.

-In summary, a class 1 transaction is a transaction (or a series of related transactions in a 12 month period) by a premium listed company or one of its subsidiary undertakings which accounts for 25% or more of the size of the listed company and which is outside the ordinary course of the listed company’s business.
+In summary, a class 1 transaction is a transaction (or a series of related transactions in a 12 month period) by a premium listed company or one of its subsidiary undertakings, the size of which accounts for 25% or more of the size of the listed company and which is outside the ordinary course of the listed company’s business.
 The size of the transaction is measured using a

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.